StackStorm/st2docs/docs/source/rbac.rst

   Prior to StackStorm 3.3, Extreme Networks provided a commercial version of the StackStorm automation platform which included Role Based Access Control (RBAC).

-  The EWC components have been gifted to the Linux Foundation, but have not yet been integrated into the StackStorm release.
+Extreme Workflow Composer was donated to Linux Foundation, but those components are not yet integrated into the StackStorm release.
+Please visit https://stackstorm.com/2020/05/27/extreme-networks-donates-ewc-to-linux-foundation/ for more details.

   These components are NOT available in the StackStorm 3.3 release, but will be integrated into the community edition of StackStorm in future release(s).